 - Wrong-way crashes: Wrong-way crashes occur when a vehicle is driving the wrong direction down a one-way road or an entrance or exit ramp to the freeway due to alcohol or drug impairment, fatigue, or being lost.
 This type of accident generally results in a head-on collision.

-- Single-car accidents: Just as the name suggests, a single-car accident only involves one motor vehicle, but this type of accident can still cause injury or even death to other people such as pedestrians or bicyclists who might also be involved.
+- Single-car accidents: Just as the name suggests, a single-car accident only involves one motor vehicle, but this type of accident can still cause injury or even death to other people, such as pedestrians or bicyclists who might also be involved.

-Common Causes of New York Car Accidents
+Common Causes of New York Car Collisions

 Just as there are many different types of accidents, there are also many reasons why a car accident may occur.
 Some of the most common causes of car accidents involve:

 - Speeding: More than 9,000 people die each year as a result of accidents caused by speeding.
 Speeding not only refers to driving faster than the posted speed limit, but also to driving too fast for the conditions of the road.
 The faster a person drives his or her car, the harder it is to maintain control over the vehicle.
-Speeding causes vehicles to require more distance to stop while also reducing the amount of time that the driver has to see a hazard in the roadway and react to it by activating his or her brakes.
-Further, speeding reduces the effectiveness of the vehicle’s protective features, such as seat belts, airbags, and the steel frame, increasing the likelihood of serious injury or death.
+Speeding vehicles require more distance to stop while also reducing the amount of time that the driver has to see a hazard in the roadway and react to it by activating their brakes.
+Further, speeding reduces the effectiveness of the vehicle's protective features, such as seat belts, airbags, and the steel frame, increasing the likelihood of serious injury or death.

-- Failure to yield the right-of-way: All vehicles are required to yield the right-of-way at certain times, most commonly at intersections.
+- Failure to yield the right-of-way: Vehicles are required to yield the right-of-way at certain times, most commonly at intersections.
 This means stopping at red lights, yielding when turning left on red or right on green (unless there is an arrow), and stopping for crosswalks, stop signs, and railroad tracks.

 Can I recover damages from an uninsured driver in New York?